ErikSchierboom/knockout-paging/README.md

 target.extend({ paged: {} });
 ```

-After extending the observable array with the `paged` extender, the observable array will have observables, computed values and functions added to it.
+After extending the observable array with the `paged` extender, the observable array will have new observables, computed values and functions added to it.

 ### Observables